aldykins/delicious/README.md

 Cool, just post in the thread then and I'll see it, or if you're feeling adventuruous, [create an issue for it](https://github.com/aldykins/delicious/issues) because I'll be making one for it anyway.

 If you're just reading this because you like the stylesheet, thanks for using it!

+### credits

+Main design and CSS: aldy

+Thanks to:
+- 10d for testing and graphic designing
+- Alpha for CSS and userscripts
+- Leamas for testing and suggesting
+- Megure for userscripts
+- noise for designing the original stylesheets
+- Potatoe for userscripts